* Progress in the U.S. fiscal talks dent gold's safe-haven

 long.
 Premiums are between $1 and $1.10.
 It's little changed."

-In other markets, shares rose and the euro stayed around
+In other markets, Asian shares and the euro rose to

 Metal Last Change Pct chg YTD pct chg Volume

 Spot Gold 1675.70 6.16 +0.37 7.16

 Spot Palladium 691.00 4.50 +0.66 5.90

 COMEX GOLD FEB3 1677.20 6.50 +0.39 7.05 19453

 COMEX SILVER MAR3 31.77 0.10 +0.30 13.79 4481